Omry Ronen: Biography

 Ronen started his undergraduate studies in Budapest University.
 He took part in the 1956 Hungarian Revolution, and fled to Israel after the uprising was suppressed.
 He obtained his B.A. in linguistics and English literature from Hebrew University and his PhD in Slavic languages and literatures from Harvard.
 From 1972 to 1985, he was professor at Hebrew University.
 In 1985 he became a Professor of Slavic Languages and Literatures at the University of Michigan, Ann Arbor where he remained until his death.

 Work

 The works of Omry Ronen on the Silver Age of Russian Poetry include Ronen (1983) and Ronen (2000).
 Ronen also made important contributions to the study of Pushkin's poetics, the poetry of the Oberiu, Vladimir Nabokov, and numerous other topics.

-Ronen is also the author of three books of essays based on his column "From the Town of Ann” in the journal "Zvezda".
+Ronen is also the author of three books of essays based on his column "From the Town of Ann”, a punning allusion to the literary trope of "the town of N" (or "NN") and the "Ann" from "Ann Arbor," in the journal "Zvezda".